 This short course includes the registration cost to an APNA Conference.
-Apply now to secure your spot at the APNA Conference Roadshow.
+Apply now to secure your spot at the APNA National Conference 2023 - Festival of Nursing.

 Duration and average hours required

-12 months, can start at any time with access to up to 56 hours of CPD in total (including up to 24 CPD hours from APNA Conference attendance)
+5 months from the purchace date.
+Access to up to 56 hours of CPD in total (including up to 24 CPD hours from APNA Festival of Nursing Conference attendance)